 The panel of expert presenters included Jo Sandiford, the lead author of the practice-based learning guidance, an SLT working in independent practice and a newly-qualified practitioner.

-In the first in a series of placement podcasts, we talk to Jo Sandiford about how placements are evolving, the impact of the pandemic, and how we hope to create more placements in the future to meet the needs of the profession.
-Listen to the podcast on SoundCloud.
+- Part 1: Setting the scene – Jo Sandiford, lead author of the new practice-based learning guidance, discusses how placements are evolving, the impact of the pandemic, and how we hope to create more placements in the future to meet the needs of the profession.

 As part of the campaign, we’re sharing case studies that demonstrate the benefits of placements for both students and practice educators.